 Any material that is hazardous or requires any special vehicle for safe transportation needs to be delivered directly to your building.
 Facility Services and the mailroom do not have the correct signs or vehicles to transport dangerous materials.

 Any freight orders need to be either delivered directly to your building, or, if they are dropped off at Warch, you must fill out a work order to have them transported to you.
+If you require the physical address of your building for purposes of a freight delivery, you can find it here.
 The mailroom is not responsible for delivering freights.